victorquinn/uc_stripe/README.md

 c) On this page, provide the following settings:
    - Your Stripe API key, private

-d) Download and install the latest version of the PHP Stripe library. (https://github.com/stripe/stripe-php) Put it in sites/all/libraries/stripe such that the path to Stripe.php is sites/all/libraries/stripe/lib/Stripe.php
+d) Download and install the latest version of the [PHP Stripe library](https://github.com/stripe/stripe-php).
+Put it in sites/all/libraries/stripe such that the path to Stripe.php is sites/all/libraries/stripe/lib/Stripe.php

-e) If you are using recurring payments, install the uc_recurring module. (http://drupal.org/project/uc_recurring) and set up as described below
+e) If you are using recurring payments, install version 2.x of the [Ubercart Recurring module](http://drupal.org/project/uc_recurring) and set up as described below

-Supports recurring payments with uc_recurring 2.x series.

 Recurring Payments Setup